PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 Holistic Nutritionist, ABD Certified Fitness Trainer.
 Join Me and Arlene Strugar, Psy-D for an afternoon of learning and growth.

 To know her better, here is [her clinic](https://braingystics.com/) and [her book](https://www.amazon.com/Success-Unlimited-Arlene-Binoya-Strugar-Psy/dp/1732635374).

-[Click here to register](https://us02web.zoom.us/meeting/register/tZYod-2rrTsoEtLOiHJrpaqO-ieQOCWUHTll).
-After registering, you will receive a confirmation email containing information about joining the meeting.

 ### 10.31.2020